core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 # Extension and Consistency of Application Profiles # {#app-statements}

-The application profile referred by the client and server can include the information below, according to the specified consistency rules.
+It is possible to include the information below in the application profile referred by the client and server, according to the specified consistency rules.

 If the server supports the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the application profile associated with that resource SHOULD explicitly specify support for the EDHOC + OSCORE request.